reddit-economics/economics-wiki/config/sidebar.md

 6. **Off-Topic Discourse Guidelines**

-  Comments consisting of *mere jokes, nakedly political comments, circlejerking, or otherwise non-substantive contributions* without reference to the article, economics, or the thread at hand will be removed.
+  Comments consisting of *mere jokes, nakedly political comments, circlejerking, personal anecdotes or otherwise non-substantive contributions* without reference to the article, economics, or the thread at hand will be removed.

 ---